WesternGamer/Pulsar2/README.md

-# PluginLoader2
+# Pulsar2
-Plugin Loader for Space Engineers 2
+Pulsar for Space Engineers 2